 The Gottman package must completed in consecutive order:

-Ghita will look for evidence of the Four Horsemen: Criticism, Defensiveness, Contempt and Stonewalling.
+Ghita will look for evidence of the Four Horsemen in the marriage: Criticism, Defensiveness, Contempt and Stonewalling, and diagnose problems.

 Each partner spends an hour with Ghita looking at their relationship hopes, commitment and personal needs/ values.